 The consolidated financial statements have been prepared under the historical cost convention except as disclosed in the accounting policies below.
-For example, financial assets at fair value through profit or loss have been measured at fair value.
+For example, investment securities available-for-sale and financial instruments at fair value through profit or loss have been measured at fair value.

-The consolidated financial statements are presented of United States dollars ("US Dollar") unless otherwise stated.
+The consolidated financial statements are presented in United States dollars ("US Dollar") unless otherwise stated.
 This is the functional and presentation currency of the Fund, as this is the Fund's capital raising currency and its performance is evaluated and its liquidity is managed in US Dollars.